 It’s well documented that the failure to manage money effectively can cause big-time problems in marriage.
 Military marriages are no exception.
 As I reflect on my years in the Army, I can recall many counseling sessions with couples that focused on money problems.
 Let me relate one incident that stands out.
 A young paratrooper came to see me.
 He and his wife were having marriage difficulties, and according to him the problem centered on her inability to manage money.

 When I asked for specifics, he responded with no hesitation.
 “Sir, my wife has bounced a few checks.”
 “Specialist, what do you mean by a ‘few checks?’
 How many are we talking about?”
 “Sir, she has bounced eighty-eight checks to be exact.”
 I sat in amazement.
-Small wonder he was upset.
+But, the young man was upset.
 We agreed that his wife should make an appointment to come see me.
 When she arrived, she calmly admitted that she was not good with the checkbook and had bounced a lot of checks.
 Not surprisingly, we discovered that she didn’t have a clue as to how a checking system really worked.
 When I was able to sit down with the specialist and his wife together, we were able to work through the issues rather quickly.
 I made a referral to a debt counselor and the pair left the office with some clear direction for the future.

 A wrong attitude toward wealth and the subsequent mishandling of money can lead to ruin and destruction.